 At the AGM, NCF members elect people to NCF's Board of Directors, vote on motions, and discuss issues affecting NCF (which is owned, controlled, and supported by NCF members).
 The AGM takes place in June each year, over a one week period so that everyone has a reasonable opportunity to get information, discuss it, and vote.

 The Board of Directors consists of 11 directors elected by all NCF members who vote at the Annual General Meeting of members.
 The Board's task is to set the mission, vision, principles, and broad policies to direct NCF.
-The Board is also responsible for employing and evaluating the Executive Director, and for monitoring the operation of NCF.
+The Board is also responsible for employing and evaluating the Executive Director, and for monitoring NCF operations.
 The Board works with his/her staff to develop NCF's strategic plan and to make decisions about major projects.
 No individual director has any authority to give instructions or direction to the Executive Director; only the Board as a whole can do that.
-The Board directs NCF through the Executive Director; he/she is responsible for ensuring that the direction set by the Board is implemented, coordinating staff and volunteers.
+The Board directs NCF through the Executive Director; they are responsible for ensuring that the direction set by the Board is implemented, coordinating staff and volunteers.

 National Capital FreeNet (NCF) is governed by an 11 member Board of Directors elected by NCF members.
 The Directors' mandate is to ensure that NCF is managed to meet the needs of the members, and to maintain financial stability.

 As representatives of NCF members, the Directors establish strategic objectives and policies, approve major financial transactions, advise on matters pertaining to organizational structure, and review and approve operating budgets.

 The Board of Directors meet approximately 10 times a year.
 In addition, Directors may serve on committees which meet to deal with specific issues.